MohammadKeshtegar/pitpac/README.md

    That's ok, you can use the app without any issue.
 That's because in the qt5 app the fonts are not applied correctly, unlike qt6 which this issue is fixed in it.

+3. ## Video Compression

-3. Some videos like with `.mkw` format, the video bitrate and audio bitrate might not be found, so i put an input too enter you own desier bitrate both for video bitrate and audio bitrate.
+   Some videos like with `.mkw` format, the video bitrate and audio bitrate might not be found, so i put an input too enter you own desier bitrate both for video bitrate and audio bitrate.

+4. ## Theme
-4. The application theme is only dark mode for now.
-In the future updates i'll add setting for creating you own custom theme.
+   The application theme is only dark mode for now.
+Custom theme support is planned for future updates.

-If you faced any unexpected issue you can contact me in [@MohammadKeshtegar](https://t.me/Mohammadkeshtegar1401).
+If you faced any unexpected issue you can contact me via Telegram: [@MohammadKeshtegar](https://t.me/Mohammadkeshtegar1401).